AmaurX/INF564/README.md

 # Mini-C compiler
+3/2018
+Amaury Camus
+Grégoire Roussel

 ## Description

 This is the main project of the **INF564 - Compilation** course.

-The objective is to design a compiler for `mini-c`, a small but functional subset ofC.
+The objective is to design a compiler for `mini-c`, a small but functional subset of C.

 ## Special features